mpi-sws-rse/jmc/README.md

 as depicted earlier.
 You can utilize this trace to debug your program and pinpoint the origin of the deadlock.

 ## Contact Us
-If you have any questions or need further clarification, please do not hesitate to contact us at `mkhoshechin@mpi-sws.org` or `rupak@mpi-sws.org`.
+If you have any questions or find any issues with JMC, please do not hesitate to contact us at `mkhoshechin@mpi-sws.org` or `rupak@mpi-sws.org`.